 - Jaw stabilization: Losing an adult tooth or experiencing gum disease can result in lost bone material.
 If left unaddressed, bone loss can impact nearby teeth and gum tissue.
 A bone graft may be needed to stabilize the jaw and help prevent long-term complications.

 - Improved appearance: Bone loss in the jaw can impact your face’s appearance, causing it to look shorter or protrude forward.
 A bone graft can help rebuild a healthy bone structure, improving your overall facial appearance.

 If your dentist recommends bone grafting, the procedure itself may vary depending on the reason for your dental bone graft.
 If it is for a dental implant, you may need to begin with a tooth extraction.
 The bone graft will then be performed before your implant surgery to stabilize the base for the new tooth.

 Often, bone grafts use bone from your own body, usually from another area of the mouth.
 However, donor bone from a bone bank or animal donors are also excellent sources of bone grafting material and will not require a second surgical incision to obtain bone material.

 Bone graft surgery is fairly straightforward and usually takes less than two hours.
 It is performed as an outpatient procedure at our dental office.
-Healing should be complete in a matter of weeks.
+The recovery process should be complete in a matter of weeks.
 However, you may need to wait several months for the bone to be ready for an implant.

 Whether you need a dental implant or have experienced tooth loss or gum disease leading to bone loss, the compassionate team at 209 NYC Dental will guide you through the bone grafting process.
 We have the expertise and knowledge to treat various oral health issues, ensuring complete, coordinated, multispecialty dental services under one roof.

-If you are ready to transform your smile, please contact us today to schedule your free consultation.
+If you are ready to transform your smile, please contact us today to schedule your consultation.